Flap Your Wings (album): Release

 Flap Your Wings was strategically released just one day before the band performed live at the 2000 Cornerstone Festival, which served as a launching pad for the new release.
 The album was released on CD only, and independently, as Galaxy21 Music—which would release future Choir albums—had not yet been founded.
 Because the band viewed the new album as a response to their most avid fans, only 8,000 copies were manufactured.
 "Hey Gene" was released as the first single from the album, and peaked at #9 on the CCM Rock chart.
 The following year, "Cherry Bomb" was the second single issued from the album, but it did not chart.

 Given the album's independent status and limited release, the members of the Choir were surprised to learn that Flap Your Wings was nominated in the Best Rock Gospel Album category for the 44th Annual Grammy Awards, which were held in 2002.
 Although placing first in an online poll conducted by Christianity Today as to which artist deserved to win the Grammy that year, DC Talk took home the award for the album Solo.

+25th anniversary remaster (2026)

+As part of the successful 2025 Kickstarter campaign for Dragonfly, Flap Your Wings was reissued on CD and LP in September 2026 as a 25th Anniversary Deluxe Edition, this time fully remastered.
+This was also the album's first vinyl release, which came in a blue "splatter" color.
+Both formats included two newly-recorded cover versions of songs the Choir selected from their musical contemporaries: "Blame" by L.S.U. and "Dig" by Adam Again, both of which featured guest vocals from Adam Again member Riki Michele.